Clinton Romesha

 Born into a family with a strong military background, Romesha joined the United States Army in 1999, and was posted at various times in Germany, South Korea and Colorado.
 Serving as an M1 Abrams tank crewman and a Cavalry Scout, Romesha had seen four deployments, including to Kosovo, Iraq twice, and Afghanistan.
 On October 3, 2009, he was assigned to the 3rd Squadron, 61st Cavalry Regiment, 4th Brigade Combat Team, 4th Infantry Division, deployed to Combat Outpost Keating in eastern Afghanistan.
 When a force of 300 Taliban insurgents attacked the base, Romesha was credited with rallying his comrades and leading the counterattack, directing close air support and providing suppressive fire to help the wounded to an aid station.
 Despite being wounded, Romesha continued to fight through the 12-hour battle.

-Romesha left the army in 2011 to spend more time with his family.
+Romesha left the U.S. Army in 2011 to spend more time with his family.
 He later took a job in the oil industry in North Dakota.
 On February 11, 2013, he received the Medal of Honor from President Barack Obama.

 Early life and education

 Romesha was born on August 17, 1981 in Lake City, Modoc County, California, to a family with a strong military background.
 His maternal grandfather, Aury Smith, is a World War II veteran who fought in the Battle of Normandy.
 Romesha grew up in Lake City, where he developed an avid love of ice hockey.

-His father is a Vietnam War veteran who later became a church leader in the Church of Jesus Christ of Latter-day Saints.
+His father, Gary, is a Vietnam War veteran who later became a church leader in the Church of Jesus Christ of Latter-day Saints.
 Romesha is the fourth of five siblings, including two brothers who also joined the military.
 He is a member of The Church of Jesus Christ of Latter-day Saints and attended seminary for four years during high school but ultimately decided not to become a missionary for the church as his family had hoped he would.
 In 1999, Romesha graduated from Surprise Valley High School in Cedarville, California.